desktop/desktop/docs/contributing/setup-windows.md

  - Let Python install into the default suggested path (`c:\Python27`), otherwise you'll have to configure `node-gyp` manually to look at a different path.
  - Ensure the **Add python.exe to Path** option is selected.

-### I need to use different versions of Python in different projects!

-_TODO: what options do we have here for Windows?_

 ## Visual C++ Build Tools